aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 **Examples:**

-Compute the specific volume given the dry bulb temperature is 25 °C and the humidity is 7 g/kg of dry air.
+Compute the specific volume given the dry bulb temperature is 25 °C and the humidity is 7 g/kg of dry air at 1 atm total pressure.

 ```dotnetcli
 Tdry=25+273.15; # dry bulb temperature in K